mikropsoft/StevenBlock/README.md

 # StevenBlock
-This module enables you to block advertisements in your device's in-applications by adding a file hosted by Stevenblack to your device.
-This does not cover in-browser ads or YouTube advertisements; it only imposes access restrictions for specific domains.
+By adding a file hosted by Stevenblack to your device, this module empowers you to block advertisements, malware, and spyware domains within your device's in-applications.
+Please note that it does not extend to in-browser ads or YouTube advertisements; its scope is limited to imposing access restrictions for specific domains.

 ## Features